basekit/docs.basekit.com/v8/templating/metadata.md

 # Metadata in V8

-Built upon the concept of the advanced metadata.json the v8 metadata extends on the v7 version allowing for an easier way to control your styles.
+Built upon the concept of the [Advanced Metadata.json](/templating/metadata#the-metadatajson-example-file) the v8 metadata extends on the v7 version allowing for an easier and more versatile way to control your styles.

+## The metadata.json Example File

 {% highlight json %}
 {